Yesterday morning, I noticed some red bumps on Ali.

 So the Chicken Pox could mean potential Pregastrophe.

-SO, with these concerns and the confirmation of all of the experts and the fact that our doctor’s office will be closed Monday for the holiday, we decided to do the Dreaded, the Unmentionable, the Eternity of Wait: take Ali to the after-hours clinic.
+SO, with these concerns and the confirmation of all of the experts and the fact that our doctor’s office will be closed Monday for the holiday, we decided to do the ultimate: take Ali to the after-hours clinic.
 On a Holiday.

 Sure enough, they sent an escort to meet us, who whisked us away.